Additional charges could have you paying over $1500 for cremation!

 Frequently Asked Questions

-What is included in the simple cremation service?
+What is included in the simple cremation package?

-Trinity Funeral Home provides a basic and affordable funeral option for those who wish for nothing more than the basic services of the funeral home to complete the cremation.
+The simple cremation service provides an affordable funeral option for those who wish for nothing more than the basic cremation services.
 Everything required, from the time of initial contact until the cremated remains are given to the family, is included in the price.
-Optional additions and funeral services are available for additional charges to create the custom affordable funeral service package required.
+Additional options and custom packages are available as well.

 How much does a simple cremation service cost from Trinity Funeral Home?